 If parents wish a child to make First Communion elsewhere after following the preparation scheme in St Philip Evans, permission letters can be issued in May 2018 for children who have attended our course regularly.

 Becoming a Catholic is an important step of religious commitment.
 This timetable has been set in the knowledge that the application deadline for Corpus Christi School is 4 December 2017, in order to allow those who wish to become Catholic adequate time to prepare and demonstrate genuine religious commitment.

-Applications after July 2017 for a child to become Catholic in November 2017, or after October 2017 to make First Holy Communion in Summer 2018, will only be accepted when accompanied by a doctor’s certificate of significant illness in the registration period, or written proof that the applicant changed address and therefore moved into the parish after the relevant deadline.
+Applications after July 2017 to make First Holy Communion in Summer 2018, will only be accepted when accompanied by a doctor’s certificate of significant illness in the registration period, or written proof that the applicant changed address and therefore moved into the parish after the relevant deadline.

-Children who apply late will of course be welcomed into the arrangements for First Communion in 2019.
+Children who apply late will of course be welcomed into the arrangements for the next First Communion Course.